marcellinus-witarsah/2023-ey-open-science-data-challenge/README.md

 # 2023-ey-open-science-data-challenge
 This repository contain all works for 2023 EY Open Science Data Challenge
+1. Include a brief description your approach to building the model?
+Answer:
+For the approach of building the model, I always start exploring different models from Logistic Regression, Support Vector Machine, Random Forest, Gradient Boost, Ada Boost, Naive Bayes (Bernoulli), and K-Nearest Neighbor for 1x1 data first, finding the best one.
+In this case Random Forest is the best one, then we start work our way with bounding box area of 3x3, 5x5, 7x7, and 10x10.
+Until I found the best bounding box area which is 10x10, I start to use Voting Classifier for enhancing model performance using top 5 models which are **Support Vector Machine, Random Forest, Gradient Boost, Ada Boost, and K-Nearest Neighbor**.

 | Date | Activity |
 | --- | --- |